 - There’s plenty to like about the visual approach of Looker Studio dashboards.
 The same data can, however, also be displayed in good old spreadsheets and enhanced with some conditional formatting.
 Here you can see the product funnel dashboard in Google Sheets.

 - Ensuring a great level of support is among the top factors impacting the success of any SaaS business.
 Why not monitor how the customer success team is doing with a handy dashboard?
-Here, executives and managers can track the numbers of open and closed cases, gauge the satisfaction level, and see which of the agents did particularly well in the chosen period.
+With this omnichannel reporting dashboard, executives and managers can track the numbers of open and closed cases, gauge the satisfaction level, and see which of the agents did particularly well in the chosen period.

 - Running a SaaS business, you can benefit greatly from analyzing individual cohorts of users rather than all users as a whole.
 This handy Cohort Analysis dashboard groups users by the month they signed up and monitors the repurchase rate and LTV for each cohort.
 The dashboard makes it easy to spot trends that affect only particular groups of users which can prove invaluable in many product meetings.